 University policy prohibits awarding of duplicate degrees.
 If you have an MBA or comparable degree from an institute of higher education, your application will be ineligible for consideration.

-While there is no minimum acceptable GMAT score, the average for the fall 2011 entering class was 715, and 80% of the class scored between 675 and 750.
+While there is no minimum acceptable GMAT or GRE score, see last year's class profile for average test scores.
 We are especially interested in your performance on the quantitative section as an indication of your mathematics proficiency.
-Please note that the Analytical Writing Assessment (AWA) is required.
+Please note that the Analytical Writing component is required for both the GMAT and GRE.

 The Test of English as a Foreign Language (TOEFL) is administered in three formats, internet-based, paper and pencil, and computer-based.
 If you take the internet-based version, you must earn a score of at least 68.
 If you take the paper and pencil version, your score must be at least 570 out of 677.
 And if you take the computer-based test, you must earn a score of at least 230 out of 300.
 For detailed information about the TOEFL please visit the TOEFL web site at http://www.toefl.org/ While TOEFL is preferred, you can submit scores from the Academic Modules of the International English Language Testing System (IELTS) designed by the University of Cambridge Local Examinations Syndicate and administered by the British Council worldwide.
 To register for the IELTS, consult the IELTS web site at http://www.ielts.org/, or contact the office of the test center where you plan to take the test.
 You may also write the British Council, Bridgewater House, 58 Whitworth Street, Manchester, M1 6BB, U.K. or email the Council.
 You are responsible for providing us with an official Test Report Form (TRF) of your IELTS.
 Remember to order the TRF when you register to take the test.
 Your most recent overall BAND score must be at least 7 on a 9-point scale.